JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 truth is plain enough, surely?
 Behind your back, I loved you with all my heart and soul.
-Before your face–there’s no denying it–I was frightened of you; frightened of making you angry with me; frightened of what you might say to me (though you HAD taken the Diamond) if I presumed to tell you that I had found it out.
+Before your face–there’s no denying it–I was frightened of you; frightened of making you angry with me; frightened of what you might say to me (though you _Had_ taken the Diamond) if I presumed to tell you that I had found it out.
 I had gone as near to it as I dared when I spoke to you in the library.
 You had not turned your back on me then.
 You had not started away from me as if I had got the plague.
 I tried to